It was the night before Christmas and all through the house,

 “Excuse me,” I yelled at the man in red.

-“I have just got my children back in bed,
+“But I’ve just got my children back into bed,

 I know you have to deliver all those toys

-But do really have to make so much noise?”
+But do have to make so much bloody noise?”

 On the night before Christmas, I watched in glee